FEATURED: Earth was supposed to be cooling. We cancelled the next ice age. Read the full story.

 Wildfire smoke is the fastest-growing air quality crisis in the western United States.

-Fire gets the headlines.
-Smoke does the killing.
-An estimated 1,500–2,500 people die each year from wildfire smoke exposure in the western US (Burke et al. 2021, PNAS) — more than die in the fires themselves.
-In 2020 alone, the Labor Day fires killed 11 people directly but wildfire smoke contributed to an estimated 6,300–8,800 excess deaths nationwide (O'Dell et al. 2023, GeoHealth).
+Smoke kills more people than fire does.
+An estimated 1,500–2,500 people die each year from wildfire smoke exposure in the western US (Burke et al. 2021, PNAS),more than die in the fires themselves.
+In 2020 alone, the Labor Day fires killed 11 people directly but wildfire smoke contributed to an estimated 6,300–8,800 excess deaths nationwide (O’Dell et al. 2023, GeoHealth).

 2,500